hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 #### SLI specification

-__SLI specification__ is indicator to represent what matters to users.
+__SLI specification__ is an indicator which represents what matters to users.
 It doesn't include how to be measured. e.g. **The latency of an API is less than 150ms**

 #### SLI implementation